TrineSiewEngelund/Scandeemotion/README.md

 ### A Fine-tuned BERT for Emotion Analysis in Scandinavin

-This repository contains the code for my Free Topic on fine-tuning a BERT for Emotion Analysis for the three Scandinavian languages, Danish, Norwegian, and Swedish.
+This repository contains the code for my Free Topic on fine-tuning a BERT for Emotion Analysis in the three Scandinavian languages, Danish, Norwegian, and Swedish.

 In the Google Colab notebook *Scandeemotion.ipynb*, you will find the code.